 Put a face behind your campaign.
 Let people into the process and let them feel like they are insiders.
 Tell people how your product came to be.
 Show people a picture of yourself as the creator.
 Tell people your story as a company.
 Tell people exactly where the money will go.
 Show people some pictures of the early creation process.
 People aren’t just buying your product – they can buy products without a story all day long on the shelves of Walmart.
 People on Kickstarter are buying your story, not your product.
 Guide the backers through the page and logically explain how the game came to be and who is behind it.
 This also goes a long way in getting other websites to talk about your product.
 These websites aren’t just going to promote your product – they want to tell an interesting story about it.
 Figure out your story, and include it on the campaign page.

 Your backers are the ones giving your project life.
 They are taking a risk in buying something that doesn’t exist yet, and therefore taking a big gamble on you.
-They will be much happier to help you if you treat them with the respect they deserve.
+They will be much happier to help you if you treat them with respect.
 This means that you should respond to their messages quickly, that you should respond to each and every comment in a timely and polite manner, and that you should create a campaign page that is clear to understand.
 You should also listen to their feedback regarding your project with very open ears.
 You know your product best (so don’t change things unless it will actually improve the product), but honestly consider every proposed change your backers present to you.
 Bringing them into the process will turn your backers into your advocates and they will be much more likely to spread the news about your product.

 The first day of a Kickstarter campaign is its most important.
 If you can get backers and funding immediately and even hit your goal in the first day or two, your campaign will get the momentum it needs to be a success.
 Kickstarter is also much more likely to keep your product at the top of its search pages and in the “popular projects” category if it gets off to a fast start.
-And remember, 75% of our backers came from internal Kickstarter traffic, so it is crucial to stay on the good side of the Kickstarter ranking algorithm.
+And remember, most of our backers came from internal Kickstarter traffic, so it is crucial to stay on the good side of the Kickstarter ranking algorithm.
 We had a huge Day 1 to-do list prepared well before launch day.
 Some of the things on this Day 1 blitz list:

 Since you want a lot of eyes on your project right at the beginning and right at the end of your project, we’d recommend that you launch before lunchtime on a Tuesday or Wednesday, and then end in the early afternoon on a Thursday.
 Also make sure that you aren’t launching on a major holiday when people will be out on vacation and away from their computers.
 It also doesn’t hurt to launch and end right after a payday (after the 1st or 15th) so people have the funds to back you.
 Also be aware of what other projects are currently on Kickstarter.
 If there’s a project that is very similar to yours, consider waiting until it ends (or consider making your project more unique!) so that people won’t have to choose between one or the other.